 The injunction will be in effect until the litigation is resolved.

 First Citizens, which owns 9% of the $374 million-asset KS Bancorp's stock, filed a lawsuit on Feb.
-15 looking to throw out the rights plan, arguing that it was discriminatory and diluted the value of the shares it already owns.
+15 seeking to throw out the rights plan, arguing that it was discriminatory and diluted the value of the shares it already owns.

 In a decision supporting the preliminary injunction, Judge Gregory McGuire determined that KS Bancorp, as a privately held company, isn’t allowed to implement a shareholder rights plan that discriminates between the rights of shares in the class.